SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 styles in its entirety yet.
 If you count the fighting styles already in the game a mix of karate, wing chun and jujitsu would be included If I am not wrong.

+ 4. (5)[Unconfirmed] Walking Style ->
+Another unnecessary yet nice feature to have.
+Having a few variants of movement to choose from (vaulting animations can stay the same), Including a walking animation, as well as jogging and running.
+Only a few variants need to be included (3-4) as each will give off a distinct aura for their character.
+Styles such as Tough/Threatening, Classy, Default, Crazy etc. Since this would be classed as customization, there should be no problem selling these styles in gold.

 - *Vehicles and Customization:*
 -